purestorage/helm-charts/README.md

-# PureStorage Helm Charts
+# PureStorage Helm Charts and Helm Operator

-# Installation
+# Installation for Helm Chart

 ## Adding the `pure` repo